TheSeaCook/tape2esxdos/README.md

 > *You may want to use `--device` if you have more than one audio sink*

-You will see sometyhing like
+You will see something like
 ```
 t2esx v2.0 BulkTX (C)23,24 TIsland
 'T2ESX' - 1 chunks